Bakiga Community Project is a registered NGO in Uganda and a registered Charity in the UK (#1156306)

 The project started Bakiga Lodge in 2012 to help fund our water projects across the Kigezi region of South West Uganda.

-As such, all profits are used for the community development work of the project.
+All profits of Bakiga Lodge are used for the community development work that we do.

 Each spring serves a community of several hundred people.

 The springs we construct ensure people fetch water from non stagnant sources, and closer to their homes.

 The Water Tanks collect rainwater for communities that do not have sources of natural springs (usually communities on the tops of hills).

 We construct tanks ranging from 10,000L to 50,000L.

 Tanks save communities long walks to water sources.